 Intercultural Experience Showcase

-The ELI students also benefit from the interaction with UA students.
-The ELI students share their cultural knowledge and expertise while learning more about U.S. culture and university life.
+The ELI students benefit from the course as well.
+They have the opportunity to share their culture while learning more about U.S. culture and campus life.

 Kelly McPherson, the course instructor, said, “It is really exciting to see the relationships between the American and international students grow over the course of the semester.
 You can see change on both sides as they truly get to know each other.”

 The CIP 202 course is an introductory course for UA’s Global and Cultural Perspectives Minor.